Freemasoid/react-basic-projects/README.md

 5. Menu

-- Menu of dishes (description, name, price, image) with toggleable categories.
+- Menu of dishes (description, name, price, image) with clickable categories.

 6. Tabs

--
+- Fetch job data from an API and display it in the clickable tab

 7. Slider